 - Substitute sage for rosemary, thyme or basil;

 - Try adding warm spices like star anise, cloves, cardamom, nutmeg or cinnamon;

 - Serve figs as an addition to your cheese plate and don’t forget the wine! 😉

 What wine pairs well with figs?

 When it comes to piring wine with fresh or roasted figs, the good thing is that there is a wide choice.
 You can go with red wine, white wine, rosé or even Prosecco.

 If you like white wine, the most universal choice to pair roasted figs with would be light-bodied Pinot Grigio or dry Riesling.
 Refreshing fruity citrus aroma will highlight the delicate flavors of baked figs with goat cheese.

-Here is a recipe for my baked figs with goat cheese.
+Here is a video recipe for my baked figs with goat cheese.
+Please see the full recipe below for exact ingredient amounts and instructions.
 Enjoy it on your next party or dinner gathering!